Former chief of party, Namibia

 In partnership with Seed Global Health, Frontline Health Workers Coalition, Partners in Health, and Nursing Now, IntraHealth will highlight nurses' and midwives' contributions and advocate for greater investment in them through a special year-long campaign.
 Join the conversation: #NursesLead #MidwivesLead.

-Senior advisor for health sector performance and sustainability, IntraHealth International
+Former senior advisor for health sector performance and sustainability, IntraHealth International